ma581/ot-fun/README.md

 ### `yarn build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn run cypress:open`

+Opens interactive Cypress E2E test runner.
+(Run `yarn start` before hand to start the app)

+### `yarn run cypress:test`

+Runs Cypress E2E tests in headless mode.
+(Run `yarn start` before hand to start the app)